lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

      * what other optional fields are present and what the field sizes are.

-  The Rule ID allows SCHC F/R interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets, or interleaving SCHC Fragments that use different SCHC F/R modes or different parameters.
+  The Rule ID tells apart a non-fragmented SCHC Packet from SCHC Fragments.
+  It will also tell part SCHC Fragments of fragmented SCHC Packets that use different SCHC F/R modes or different parameters.
+  Interleaved transmission of these is therefore possible.

   All SCHC F/R messages pertaining to the same SCHC Packet MUST bear the same Rule ID.